The basics needed for a backyard wildlife habitat

 Colorful flower garden with closely planted plants in a backyard wildlife habitat..

 Although every wild animal is a potential source of food for another, you don’t want them to be sitting ducks, so to speak.
-Cover gives them places to run to when threatened, for hiding while they rest, and as shelter from the elements.
+Cover gives them places to scurry to when threatened, for hiding while they rest, and an added benefit of offering shelter from the elements.
+Plants can do double duty if you put in varieties that will also produce food for wildlife.

 Northern Raccoon peeking through the leaves of a tree.